 Tips for your Visit

-- Make a pre-visit if possible before bringing your class to familiarize yourself with the building and exhibits.
-Wisconsin teachers should call 920-236-5763 in advance to schedule a free tour.
-Upon arrival, please sign in and present your current school ID in the Museum Store.
+- Make a pre-visit if possible before bringing your group to familiarize yourself with the building and exhibits.
 A gallery guide is also available on our website.

 - Plan for about one and a half hours to see the Museum.
-This includes seeing all traveling and permanent exhibits, including our interactive Grandma's Attic and Pioneer Log Cabin, seeing the Apostles Clock and visiting the Museum Store.
+This includes seeing temporary exhibits, our interactive People of the Waters, Grandma's Attic and Pioneer Log Cabin exhibits, viewing the Apostles Clock, and visiting the Museum Store.

 - Remember that the Apostles Clock chimes every hour on the hour.
 Most groups schedule their visits so that they can see the clock chime at least once.

 The Oshkosh Public Museum is committed to providing superior customer service to all visitors.
 We offer a variety of services to ensure the best possible accessibility to the Sawyer home, grounds and facilities in recognition of the diversity of our general public’s abilities and needs.